 Indigenous Environmental Health Research Workshop: Methods, Ethics and Practice to Collaborate with Communities

-The most recent Indigenous Environmental Health Research Workshop was on July 13-14, 2023.
-Sign up below to hear about the next training!
+The next Indigenous Environmental Health Research Workshop is on July 11-12, 2024.
+Sign up below to hear about registration opening!

 The Indigenous Environmental Health Research Workshop is a two-day interactive workshop of dialogue and hands-on sessions to provide an overview of Indigenous ways of knowing and community-driven methods in Indigenous Environmental Health Research.
 We encourage the involvement and contributions of Indigenous partners, communities and members.

 Subscribe for updates on registration and scholarship dates, deadlines, and announcements.